aswinkp/django-couchbase/docs/source/index.rst

 Welcome to Django Couchbase's documentation!
 ============================================

-This package aims to provide ORM eqivalent to that of the django's default ORM for the couchbase database.
+Django Couchbase aims to provide ORM eqivalent to that of the django's default ORM for the couchbase database.
 With this package, accessing the couchbase database is not a headache anymore.
+With Django Couchbase, you can create the models the same way you do for relational databases.

 Contents: